pflow-xyz/.github/profile/README.md

 ## Tools

-We provide tools to build and use Petri-net models in go, js, python, lua, solidity
+We provide tools to build and use Petri-net models in go, js, python, lua, solidity, and rust

 - https://pflow.dev/p/ - model editor: build Petri-nets in the browser
 - https://pflow.dev/sandbox/ - javascript sandbox: edit Petri-nets as javascript